DorielRivalet/MHFZ_Overlay/README.md

 - Press `Alt+Enter` twice if your screen resolution got lowered.

 - If the HP shows 0/1 then change area for it to load.

+- If you have screen issues when starting the overlay, first press `Alt+Enter` in-game, load the overlay, then press `Alt+Enter` in-game again.
+Also make sure that the UAC prompts do not cause issues in your computer, and that you have the correct permissions.

 ## Features